 Personal Injury Claims and Dangerous Infant Products

 Personal injury attorneys in Naperville can help when your child gets hurt as a result of using a defective infant product.
-At Woodruff Johnson & Evans, we take child injury claims very seriously and can discuss your options with you today if your child suffered a severe injury.
+At Woodruff Johnson & Evans Law Offices, we take child injury claims very seriously and can discuss your options with you today if your child suffered a severe injury.
 Child injuries often happen when parents do not know that a product they are using has been recalled because of a safety issue.
 Some of the most recent infant products to be subject to a safety recall by the U.S. Consumer Product Safety Commission (CPSC) are a series of Britax car seats.
 According to a recent article in USA Today, the CPSC recalled more than 71,000 car seats due to the risk of serious injury to infant passengers.

 Child Car Seats Recalled Due to Serious Risk of Personal Injury